screechingviolet/graphics-final-project/submission.md

 Test Case 2: Mesh from glb file loads correctly in scene with other primitives/meshes

-Test Case 3: Lighting and such effects are still applied correctly (normals are correct)
+Test Case 3: Lighting and such effects are still applied correctly (lighting looks correct -> right normals applied)

 Kinematic Skeletons + Linear Blend Skinning - 4 stars (2 each)